jefflunt/nmspec/README.md

+# `nmspec`

-`nmspec` (network message specification) is a subset of YAML used to specify the format of communication protocols between two sides of a network connection.
+`nmspec` (network message specification) is a combination of binary serialization and network communication (two things that are usually treated separately), designed to make creating TCP protocols between two ends of a network connection easier to specify and keep consistent..

-I started working on this gem because of a specific challenge I was facing.
-I've been working on an online game with a server backend (written in Ruby) and a game client (created with the game engine, Godot, and its embedded scripting language, GDScript).
-The challenge I kept running into was that anytime I change something in the network code I had to:
+A centralized YAML file is used to describe the types and messages passed between network peers, and from that description TCP peer code (a "messenger") is generated in any supported output programming language.
+The messages described in `nmspec` are used to create both the reading and writing sides of the connection, so that a single source code file contains everything you need for a network peer, regardless of if it's the client or server.

+## Motivation

+`nmspec` was specifically created to help with with a problem I was facing, where I was designing some network peers in two different programming languages that needed to talk to each other, and I found that keeping the two sides in sync generated a lot of bugs that I thought might be avoided by centralizing the description of their communication protocols.
+Without this, what was happening regularly was:

-1. Change it on the server side in one programming language
+1. I would change something on the server side in one programming language
-2. Change it on the client side in a different programming language
+2. I would change the same thing on the client side in a different programming language
-3. Debug across the network connection to figure out where bugs were
+3. The serialization of data on one side of the network would get out of sync with the deserialization on the other side

+By describing the wire protocol in one place it was my hope that I would reduce the amount of time I spent on synchronization issues.

+## Results

-My approach to making this constantly-shifting communication easier to develop and debug was to come up with a language-agnostic representation of the network protocols within the game, specifically in some kind of easily editable configuration language, and then generate both the Ruby and GDScript code from that central source.
-I figured that if I could do that without too much work, then I could also squash the client/server syncing bugs in one place (in the protocol specification language, and related output code generators).
-Then if I wanted to add a new message / protocol to either the client or server side I could build it once - in the specification language - and have a program spit out working code for both the client and server.
+My approach to making this constantly-shifting communication easier to develop and debug was to come up with a language-agnostic representation of the network protocols within the game, specifically in some kind of easily editable configuration language.
+YAML fits that description.
+I then integrated this tightly with TCP (a decent starting point).

-Of course that's not all there is to successful network communication, but the bulk of bugs I've been running into were at this low-level networking layer where the fine details of the client/server code were slipping out of sync constantly, and little typos could lead to big debugging time sinks.
+The code generators are written in Ruby, which is reasonably expressive for this purpose.

 # Output language support

-As a starting point this gem will support network messengers in these two
+As a starting point this gem supports network messengers in these two languages:
-languages:

 * [Ruby 3.0.x][ruby-lang]
 * [GDScript 3.4.stable][gdscript]

-Additional languages can be added if there is interest.
-I'm mainly building this for my own purposes, so if I'm the only person who ever uses it, that's fine too. :)

-I think it would be fun to eventually connect this gem to the internet, allowing [a static website](http://nmspec.com/) to generate client/server code from a specification in a web form, similar to how you can paste JSON into [jsonlint.com](https://jsonlint.com/) and have it validate it for you without you needing to install a local linting tool.
-We'll see - I might need a break from network code some day soon, and if so, maybe I'll set that up.
+`nmspec` came out of a online game project where the backend was written in Ruby, and the frontend build with the Godot game engine, which includes the embedded scripting language, GDSCript.

 # Sample usage